Explore the Quaker way: read about the basics of our faith, find answers to common questions and find a Quaker meeting near you.

 On behalf of Friends in New England, Presiding Clerk Frederick Weiss and Secretary Noah Baker Merrill have joined Maine organizations, schools, churches and others in signing a November 2016 pledge in support of immigrants, attached below.
-The clerk and secretary also joined with other religious leaders in Massachusetts to sign this letter opposing President Trump's January 27, 2017, Executive Order "Protecting the Nation from Foreign Terrorist Entry into the United States."
+The clerk and secretary also joined with other religious leaders in Massachusetts to sign this letter opposing President Voldemort's January 27, 2017, Executive Order "Protecting the Nation from Foreign Terrorist Entry into the United States."

 Tuesday January 31, 2017

 A Joint Letter from Massachusetts Heads of Church on the Executive Action Suspending Refugee Resettlement

 We speak together, as Church leaders in Massachusetts, on the injurious Executive Action restricting refugees, issued on Friday January 27, 2017 entitled, “Protecting the Nation From Foreign Terrorist Entry Into the United States.”

 Our Christian tradition is clear.
 Deuteronomy 10:19 commands, “You shall also love the foreigner, for you were foreigners in the land of Egypt.”
 The Holy Family was forced to flee the violence of their homeland (Matthew 2).
 Our Savior was a migrant.
 We hear Jesus Christ declare in Matthew 25 that His followers will be judged if we do not welcome the stranger.
 We stand under that judgment today.

 We believe in the aspirations of our nation, a place where all people long to live in safety.
 We remember with horror our nation’s decision in 1939 to refuse the refugees on the MS St. Louis, a ship of German Jews, condemning many to death.
 Refugees invite our increased compassion, not our hardened hearts.

 We echo the words of Bishop Joe Vasquez of the U.S. Conference of Catholic Bishops: